What is so special about analogue simulations?: Black hole simulations as material analogues

 where $\{p_i\}$ and $\{q_i\}$ are sets of complex solutions standing for two respective wave equations.
 By equating the two expressions for $\phi$, one derives that annihilation operators for outgoing modes can be rewritten in terms of the operators for in-going modes as follows:

-which leads to writing the expectation value of the operator b†ibi for the outgoing state as:
+which leads to writing the expectation value of the operator $b^{\dagger}_ib_i$ for the outgoing state as:

-An obstacle arises at this point since, to determine the exact number of particles created and emitted, one must compute the coefficients $\beta_{ij}$.
-Using the Fourier transform, Hawking (1975) proposed to side-step the computational complexity of the problem by deriving an asymptotic form of those coefficients, which allows for arbitrarily high frequencies.
-He could then immediately estimate the number of particle emitted from the black hole, which is given by $(\exp(\pi \omega/\kappa)-1)^{-1}$ times the number of particles that are absorbed by the same black hole.
-He was therefore led to the observation that the relation between emission and absorption cross-section for black holes is precisely as one would expect from a body with temperature $T=/2\kappa$ (in geometric units).
-By means of the exact same mathematical steps, and simply substituting the acceleration of the fluid for gravitational attraction and the speed of sound for the speed of light, Unruh (1995) derived the equivalent expression for sonic radiation in a hypersonic flow setting, thus predicting a thermal emission \eqref{eq4} mathematically of the same kind.
+Using the Fourier transform, Hawking (1975) proposed to side-step the complexity of computing the coefficients $\beta_{ij}$ via deriving an asymptotic form for them, which allows for arbitrarily high frequencies.
+He could then immediately estimate the number of particles emitted from the horizon, which is given by $(\exp(\pi \omega/\kappa)-1)^{-1}$ times the number of particles absorbed by the black hole.